SelfMagician/Magic/index.md

 -   CreationSphere.
 -   TransformationSphere.

-Application methods:
+Instructions:

--   Entry applies to 9 holes.
+-   Entry and Exit applies to 9 holes of Body.
 -   Can use Magic not mentioned here.
 -   Magic can be applied to Self and Non-Self in Self.
 -   Magic can be applied to thing.